CiottiGiorgio/verifiable-shuffle/projects/verifiable-giveaway-contracts/README.md

 - [mypy](https://mypy-lang.org/): Static type checker.
 - [pytest](https://docs.pytest.org/): Automated testing.
 - [pip-audit](https://pypi.org/project/pip-audit/): Tool for scanning Python environments for packages with known vulnerabilities.
+- [pre-commit](https://pre-commit.com/): A framework for managing and maintaining multi-language pre-commit hooks, to enable pre-commit you need to run `pre-commit install` in the root of the repository.
+This will install the pre-commit hooks and run them against modified files when committing.
+If any of the hooks fail, the commit will be aborted.
+To run the hooks on all files, use `pre-commit run --all-files`.
 It has also been configured to have a productive dev experience out of the box in [VS Code](https://code.visualstudio.com/), see the [.vscode](./.vscode) folder.